Tips for being a good landlord

 Make sure your tenant’s deposit is protected

-Another legal obligation that you have as a landlord is that you need to keep your tenants’ deposit in an approved deposit scheme so that both you and the tenant are fully protected.
+An additional one of you rights as a landlord is that you need to keep your tenants’ deposit in an approved deposit scheme so that both you and the tenant are fully protected.

 Don’t do things cheaply